carveragents/compound-engg-ai/commands/sessions/start.md

 Confirm the session has started and remind the user they can:
 - Update it with `/session:update`
 - End it with `/session:end`

+NEVER start any work on the session goal, wait till explicitly told to do so